 To overcome childhood trauma and effectively work with the repressed memories and the painful emotions that emerge when we are no longer numb, we need to offer ourselves understanding, compassion, and love.
 This is work that teenagers, young adults, and older adults can do, first in therapy and then as a practice in daily life.
 Engaging in this type of intentional self-care and self-compassion is motivated by self-discovery, and is essential in supporting inner child work.
 It begins with knowing that you are worthy enough to receive it.

-Becoming empathetic to that little voice inside your head inside your head that’s feeling insecure or fearful, and learning to be aware of and express those feelings on behalf of the inner child, is powerful work.
+Becoming empathetic to that little voice inside your head that’s feeling insecure or fearful, and learning to be aware of and express those feelings on behalf of the inner child, is powerful work.
 You practice giving yourself the same patience and understanding that you would give to a close friend or relative—embodying for yourself that loving, active listener that you strive to be for others.